Tuesday, May 30, 2023

 The company’s mission-based approach is a far cry away from the apparel industry’s profit-first mentality.
 Featuring signature branding — a cow, chicken, fish, pig, and horse, which are representative of animals that are commonly exploited and commoditized by the animal agriculture industry — the company donates ten percent of all sales to animal sanctuaries in need.

-From shipping out orders from her garage to occupying a small warehouse, Weekly is set to celebrate an important milestone for the company.
-On March 30th, she will be hosting the grand opening of D.E.T.H’s first brick-and-mortar location, located in Woodland Hills, California.
+From shipping out orders from her garage to occupying a small warehouse, Weekly also celebrated an important milestone for the company last spring.
+On March 30th, she hosted the grand opening of D.E.T.H.’s first brick-and-mortar store, located in Woodland Hills, California.

 “Today marks the start of a new journey, one we have yet to fully figure out,” the brand revealed in an Instagram reel announcing the new store.
 “But we could not be more thrilled to be here.”